Whimsy Stick

 Non-replaceable lure

-Specifically, the fabric lure is glued or knotted directly to the line with no quick-release attachment.
+In short, the fabric lure is glued or knotted directly to the line with no quick-release attachment.
 Once it tears (and it tears), you cannot replace just the lure.
-So the whole unit becomes scrap.
-By contrast, replaceable lures on the Whimsy Stick let the pole outlast the lure by years.
+Additionally, the whole unit becomes scrap.
+Replaceable lures on the Whimsy Stick let the pole outlast the lure by years.

-The math most owners miss: a $15 Outward Hound replaced every 2 months across a year is $90 plus the hassle.
-By contrast, a $54.95 Whimsy Stick Standard that lasts years works out to lower cost per session and zero replacement hassle.
-In short, for high-drive dogs, the cheap option is the expensive option.
+In fact, the math most owners miss: a $15 Outward Hound replaced every 2 months across a year is $90 plus the hassle.
+A $55.95 Whimsy Stick Standard that lasts years works out to lower cost per session and zero replacement hassle.
+Meanwhile, for high-drive dogs, the cheap option is the expensive option.

-Christopher Lee Moran · Controlled Freedom Method · Instinctual Balance Dog Training
+Christopher Lee Moran · Controlled Freedom Method · my private training practice

 Whimsy Stick vs Outward Hound, Side by Side